Daburiyya: Ottoman Empire

 In 1517, the village was incorporated into the Ottoman Empire with the rest of Palestine, and in 1596 Dabburiya appeared in the Ottoman tax registers as being in the nahiya (subdistrict) of Tabariyya under Safad Sanjak, with a population of 40 households and 3 bachelors, all Muslim.
 They paid a fixed tax rate of 25% on agricultural products, including wheat and barley, fruit trees, cotton, as well as on goats and/or beehives; a total of 5,500 akçe.

+The village was mentioned as 'Debourah' by Richard Pococke during his visit to the area in 1737.
+He noted it lay on raised ground at the western foot of Mount Tabor and contained a ruined church.
 A map from Napoleon's invasion of 1799 by Pierre Jacotin showed the place, named as Dabouri.

+19th century

 In 1838, it was noted as a Muslim village in the Nazareth district.
 It was found "small and unimportant", with the visible ruins of a Christian church.

 Victor Guérin visited in the 1875, and noted "Among the houses may be remarked the remains of an ancient edifice, measuring twenty-two paces in length by ten in breadth, and built from west to east.
 It was once constructed of cut stones and a certain number of courses are still standing.
 The interior is now occupied by a private house and a stable, above which rises the medafeh—a house set apart for strangers.
 In all probability this was a Christian Church."

 In 1881, the PEF's Survey of Western Palestine (SWP) described Deburieh as "A small village built of stone, with inhabited caves; contains about 200 Moslems and is surrounded by gardens of figs and olives.
 It is situated on the slope of the hill.
 Water is obtained from cisterns in the village."
 A population list from about 1887 showed that ed Deburieh had about 300 inhabitants; all Muslims.